MicrosoftDocs/customer-insights/ci-docs/segments.md

 > [!NOTE]
 > Fields that appear in this list are based on the attributes of your segment's entities.
 >
 >The list is a preview of the matching segment members and shows the first 100 records of your segment so that you can quickly evaluate it and review its definitions if needed.
-To see all matching records, you need to [export the segment](export-destinations.md).
+To see all matching records, [export the segment](export-destinations.md).

 [!INCLUDE [footer-include](includes/footer-banner.md)]